 Once a month there was, the hundred- dollar, rent is due, crisis which often required my babysitting money contribution.
 I was glad to be able to help.

-Mom in contrast was Filipina, four feet nine inches short, strong too but of squat stature with dark complexion.
+Mom in contrast was Filipina, four-foot nine inches short, strong too but of squat stature with dark complexion.
 She was good at having kids; putting up with Dad and making her not enough pay check on pay day meet the next.
 We lived on the financial edge.

+I never saw physical contact between my parents but with five kids, knew something was physical between them in the past.
 It was a mixed marriage of sorts.
 I had four known siblings, was the second oldest and the only girl.
 My brothers, except the older, took after Dad in responsibility but lacked his charm and looks.
 Some said I was the only one to get these.
-At five feet seven inches I was between Mom and Dad but like many things, closer to Dad.
+At five feet seven inches, I was between Mom and Dad but like many things, closer to Dad.

 Dressed, he stood before the mirror, swept his straight black hair back with a comb, then set his fedora atop at a slight downward slant to the right.
 The only wrinkle detracting from his military bearing was a tendency to clutch his left shoulder and left leg stiffness getting in and out of the car, assumed signs of arthritis.
 Once satisfied with the mirror’s reflection he strode to the garage.